 Retrofitting our urban building stock to address climate change need not be limited exclusively to increasing their energy efficiency.
 If “one of the primary causes of global environmental change is tropical deforestation” (Geist & Lambin, 143), then we should approach the adaptation of our buildings as an exercise in reforestation.
 Deforestation is too often divorced from urban discourse around climate change.
 In an attempt to redress that, my investigation into sustainable retrofits has included research into some causes of and solutions to deforestation, including a list of interventions already being implemented in the developing world (click here to read more).
 We must learn from both the causes of climate change and attempts to combat it as we attempt to reforest the city.

 A densely populated city replicates its ground surface area many times over in the surfaces of the buildings that populate it.
-New York City, for example, covers some 309 square miles (801 sq km) of land area, much of which is built up.
+New York City, for example, covers some 309 square miles (801 square kilometers) of land area, much of which is built up.
 As of the 2000 census, there were 7,679,307 housing units in the five boroughs.
-A recent New York Times article quantifies the amount of available roofspace in the city alone as 944 million square feet, 11.5% of the total building area the city holds.
+A recent New York Times article quantifies the amount of available roofspace in the city alone as 944 million square feet, 11.5 percent of the total building area the city holds.
 Given that the population on the planet is rapidly increasing and due to double over the next 100 years, we may soon need all the available arable land for growing crops, with marginal lands where food crops provide inadequate yields relegated to biofuel crops (Killeen, 39).
 As the available space for the necessary green technologies is limited, it makes sense, therefore, to consider the city as the surface for our intervention.

 Even something as simple as painting roofs white, instead of black, has been shown to provide a significant savings in terms of the amount of energy expended to cool buildings, as well as reflecting heat away from the city rather than absorbing it.
 Read more about other sustainable solutions currently being implemented in the developing world here.

 White Roof: “Hashem Akbari, a physicist at the Lawrence Berkeley lab, just released a study showing that the average American 1,000-square-foot white roof could offset 10 metric tons of carbon dioxide.
 According to his data, roofs constitute 20 to 25 percent of urban surfaces, while pavement is about 40 percent.
 Therefore, if all of those surfaces were switched to a reflective material (or color) in the 100 largest urban areas in America, his calculations show, this would offset 44 metric gigatons of carbon dioxide.
 That’s more than all countries emit in a single year.
-Further, that’s worth about $1.1 trillion at current carbon trading rates.” – from “Paint your roof white, save the planet”
+Further, that’s worth about $1.1 trillion at current carbon trading rates.”

 Greenscreen: By integrating more trees and photosynthesizing plants within the fabric of our existing cities, we harness the power of plants to absorb carbon from the atmosphere.
 The surface area of buildings multiplies the ground footprint of the city many times over, making vertical gardening and the integration of growing walls into our buildings an interesting practical solution.
 The roofscape of most cities is an area that is often forgotten but that could easily be used for the application of green technologies beneficial to all.
 Greenscreen is a type of metal structure that can be attached to existing walls or used to create freestanding growing walls.